St. Thomas Aquinas on the Relation of Faith to the Church

 Regarding your second objection, you wrote:

 It is not random, because Christ came to found a Church, through which to bring salvation to the whole world until He returns.
-If the Church could fall into error, then it could not do what Christ established it to do, because the world would not know what is the truth concerning Christ and His gospel and the way of salvation.
+If the Church could fall into error, then she could not do what Christ established her to do, because the world would not know what is the truth concerning Christ and His gospel and the way of salvation.
 So, it is not random for God to keep the Church from error, by protecting the rock upon which the Church is built from error.

 But, your objection here is, “Well, if God can keep people from error, while not violating their free will, then why hasn’t He done this with everyone?”
 That is an excellent question.
 If sin were impossible, there would have been no opportunity for genuine self-determination, and for merit.
 The angels and saints in heaven do not merit further reward, and the demons and damned in hell do not demerit further punishment.
 The time for meriting is finite, in this present life, while the will is open or ‘flexible’ to moving toward God and moving away from God.
 The test in the Garden of Eden would not have been a real test, if they could not have disobeyed God.
-There is no merit in believing what you can see, but there is merit in faith [informed by agape], (see Summa Theologica II-II Q.2 a.9), because we cannot see the object of faith for ourselves, and so to believe the articles of faith on the authority of Christ and His Church, is meritorious.
+There is no merit in believing what you can see, but there is merit in faith [informed by agape], (see Summa Theologiae II-II Q.2 a.9), because we cannot see the object of faith for ourselves, and so to believe the articles of faith on the authority of Christ and His Church, is meritorious.
 God does not keep people from sinning, because He gives to us the opportunity to choose in a self-determining way, so that our choices are truly significant, and have the opportunity for merit and demerit.

 In the peace of Christ,